Auditions for Lend Me A Tenor

 Rehearsals

-All rehearsals per actor will be Monday through Thursday, 7:00pm.
+Rehearsals - Mondays, Tuesdays, Wednesdays - February 5 through March 27 at 6:30pm.
 Depending on the role, not all actors will be called for every rehearsal.

 Director